 When you're pregnant, it's common to have high blood pressure.
 Up to 8% of pregnant women in the U.S. have high blood pressure, usually during their first pregnancies.
-If you first develop it when you're expecting, it's called gestational hypertension.
+If you first develop it when you're expecting, it's called gestational hypertension or pregnancy induced hypertension.

 You should know that most women with gestational hypertension have healthy pregnancies and healthy babies.
 But, high blood pressure during pregnancy can be a sign of other conditions that can be much more harmful.
 That's one reason why seeing your doctor early and often is so important in keeping you and your baby healthy.

 Gestational hypertension occurs when your blood pressure rises in the second half of your pregnancy.
 Blood pressure is the force of blood pushing against artery walls through blood vessels.
 When this force measures more than 140/90 mm Hg, doctors consider your blood pressure to be high.